ilyakava/kaggle-dr/about.md

 I started by using the same error function I did for MNIST: [categorical cross entropy](http://lasagne.readthedocs.org/en/latest/modules/objectives.html?highlight=entropy#lasagne.objectives.categorical_crossentropy).
 This has the downside of not encoding any information that the classes are ordinal (4>3>2>1>0 in the severity of DR) and not differentiating between errors of different magnitudes (unlike the metric that the competition is judged on).

 For this reason I followed the advice on the [Kaggle forums](https://www.kaggle.com/c/diabetic-retinopathy-detection/forums/t/13115/paper-on-using-ann-for-ordinal-problems) and used an nn-rank target matrix with relative entropy as described in [this paper](https://web.missouri.edu/~zwyw6/files/rank.pdf).
-This resulted in the [following target matrix](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L171) for a four node ouput network:
+This resulted in the [following target matrix](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L171) for a four node output network:

 ```
 [